LawrenceXu13467/3D_CNN_Brain_Lesion_Segmentation/README.md

 ## Detecting Brain Lesions using 3D CNN Techniques

-All the code for training code and contructing the model is written in python
+All the code for training code and contructing the model is written in python.

 required python library: